Honda: Corporate profile and divisions

 Honda is headquartered in Minato, Tokyo, Japan.
 Their shares trade on the Tokyo Stock Exchange and the New York Stock Exchange, as well as exchanges in Osaka, Nagoya, Sapporo, Kyoto, Fukuoka, London, Paris, and Switzerland.

 Honda has assembly plants around the globe.
 These plants are located in China, the United States, Pakistan, Canada, England, Japan, Belgium, Brazil, México, New Zealand, Malaysia, Indonesia, India, Philippines, Thailand, Vietnam, Turkey, Taiwan, Perú and Argentina.
 As of July 2010, 89% of Honda and Acura vehicles sold in the United States were built in North American plants, up from 82.2% a year earlier.
 This shields profits from the yen's advance to a 15-year high against the dollar.

 American Honda Motor Company is based in Torrance, California.
 Honda Racing Corporation (HRC) is Honda's motorsport division.
-Honda Canada Inc. is headquartered in Markham, Ontario, it was originally planned to be located in Richmond Hill, Ontario, but delays led them to look elsewhere.
-Their manufacturing division, Honda of Canada Manufacturing, is based in Alliston, Ontario.
+Honda Canada Inc. is headquartered in Markham, Ontario, it was originally planned to be located in Richmond Hill, Ontario, but delays led it to look elsewhere.
+Its manufacturing division, Honda of Canada Manufacturing, is based in Alliston, Ontario.
 Honda has also created joint ventures around the world, such as Honda Siel Cars and Hero Honda Motorcycles in India, Guangzhou Honda and Dongfeng Honda in China, Boon Siew Honda in Malaysia and Honda Atlas in Pakistan.

 Honda runs a business innovation initiative called Honda Xcelerator, to build relationships with innovators, partner with Silicon Valley startups and entrepreneurs, and help other companies work on prototypes.
 Xcelerator had worked with reportedly 40 companies as of January 2019.
 Xcelerator and a developer studio are part of the Honda Innovations group, formed in Spring 2017 and based in Mountain View, California.
 Through Honda Mobilityland, Honda operates the Suzuka Circuit and Twin Ring Motegi racing tracks.

 Following the 2011 Tohoku earthquake and tsunami in Japan, Honda announced plans to halve production at its UK plants.
 The decision was made to put staff at the Swindon plant on a 2-day week until the end of May as the manufacturer struggled to source supplies from Japan.
 It's thought around 22,500 cars were produced during this period.